bkerler/bkerler.github.io/_posts/2019-11-15-bring-light-to-the-darkness.md

 ![IDA func ptrs]({{site.baseurl}}/images/ida_ptr6.png)

-For those, who do not want to recover and rename all functions manually, I make a script "qcmodemat.py" for IDA that can be downloaded over [here](https://github.com/bkerler/qc_modem_tools), that can be run using the ida script file function after loading the elf file in IDA.
+For those, who do not want to recover and rename all functions manually, I made a script called "qcmodemat.py" for IDA that can be downloaded over [here](https://github.com/bkerler/qc_modem_tools), which can be run using the ida script file function after loading the elf file in IDA.

 ## Conclusion and Outlook